-Although lightning itself can’t hit you, the electricity produced by a lightning strike can travel through conductive surfaces such as wires and pipes within your house.
-If you happen to be touching one of theses wires or pipes (think telephone or shower) you can be electrocuted.
 Lightning is a master of trickery and can do some pretty strange things.
-Just remember though, the odds of you being killed by lightning inside a building during a thunderstorm are considerably worse than winning the Powerball lottery.
+But, the odds of you being struck by lightning while inside a building are considerably less than winning the Powerball lottery.

 However, houses do have a lot of internal wiring.
 There is solid gauge copper wire leading to every wall outlet and light switch.
 Copper telephone lines run to every phone jack.
 Coaxial cables run from your satellite dish or cable provider to wall jacks.
 Most of these conductive wires start at some distribution point outside your house such as a utility pole or a satellite dish.
 If lightning happens to strike nearby, it’s possible the electricity could find it’s way inside your house by traveling along those wires.